apache/nuttx/configs/lincoln60/README.txt

 Where <subdir> is one of the following:

   nsh:
     Configures the NuttShell (nsh) located at apps/examples/nsh.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-The Configuration enables only the serial NSH interfaces.
+    2. This configuration enables only the serial NSH interface.
 See notes above for enabling USB host support in this configuration.